Developers had a great idea when new customer experience channels (think Amazon Echo and digital signage) started to emerge.

 Despite the need for omnichannel presence, a website remains one of the vital pieces of the digital experience.
 Websites no longer have to be simple one-dimensional sheets.
 Instead, you can create a dynamic website experience as well.
 Marketers need access to a CMS platform to manage and share content across multiple websites from a single instance.
 They also need the ability to publish rich media content, images and more to create the best content experience for their customers.

-Most current CMS platforms make it easy for marketers to quickly create and edit the essential pieces of content.
+Most current CMS platforms make it easy for marketers to create and edit essential content quickly.
 But when it comes time to make this content more visually appealing and exciting for the customers, it can't be done without the help of a developer.
-Marketers lack the autonomy necessary to create these experiences for their customers as current CMS headless platforms forget a few things.
+Marketers lack the autonomy to create these customer experiences as CMS headless platforms forget a few things.

 What (Some) Headless CMS Are Forgetting